TomasHubelbauer/scrape-github-invoices/README.md

 Obviously a dedicated API would be much more straightforward and much less error-prone, but until we have that (and for non-enterprise users also), this is still much better than a manual process.

+**Features:**

+- Download all invoices to the Downloads directory
+- ([In development](doc/tasks.md)) Sign in using user name, passphrase and 2 factor authentication is automatic
+- ([In development](doc/tasks.md)) Move invoices to a given directory after download has completed

 ## Running

 **Prerequisites:**